View the full issuehere

 Perspectives by TNB Aura offers the latest intelligence on emerging industries and business models across Southeast Asia, which we believe have reached an inflection point.

-The desire for action and the increased importance of sustainable value creation is arguably stronger now than ever before.
-Over the coming months, we continue to take a closer look at the theme of catalyzed technology, with Telehealth as the focus of this edition.
+The desire for action and the increased importance of sustainable value creation are arguably stronger now than ever.
+Over the coming months, we will continue to take a closer look at the theme of catalysed technology, with Telehealth as the focus of this edition.

 i.
 Rising Healthcare Expenditures

-Healthcare expenditure in Southeast Asia is growing at significantly faster rate than GDP.
+Healthcare expenditure in Southeast Asia is growing significantly faster than GDP.
 Healthcare spending in the region is projected to grow from US$425B in 2020 to US$740B by 2025.

 This is largely driven by the ageing population (% above age 60 will grow from 9.6% in 2016 to 13.6% in 2025), as well as the prevalence of non-communicable and chronic diseases in the region.